Kong/docs.konghq.com/app/_hub/kong-inc/serverless-functions/_index.md

       required: false
       default: '[]'
       value_in_examples: '[]'
+      description: |
+        *Deprecated*.
+Use `config.access` instead.

-      description: '*Deprecated*; use `config.access` instead.
-Array of stringified Lua code to be cached and run in sequence during access phase.'
+        Array of stringified Lua code to be cached and run in sequence during access phase.
+      maximum_version: "2.8.x"
     - name: certificate
       required: false
       default: '[]'
       value_in_examples: '[]'
+      description: |
-      description: 'Array of stringified Lua code to be cached and run in sequence during the certificate phase. *Note*: This only runs on global plugins.'
+        Array of stringified Lua code to be cached and run in sequence during the certificate phase.

+        *Note*: This only runs on global plugins.
     - name: rewrite
       required: false
       default: '[]'
       value_in_examples: '[]'
+      description: |
-      description: 'Array of stringified Lua code to be cached and run in sequence during the rewrite phase. *Note*: This only runs on global plugins.'
+        Array of stringified Lua code to be cached and run in sequence during the rewrite phase.

+        *Note*: This only runs on global plugins.
     - name: access
       required: false
       default: '[]'